Apollon77/daikin-controller/docs/node-red/linux.md

 3. Add the test flow

-In Node-RED we add the content of the file "Testflow-Daikin_node-red.txt" via Import Nodes.
-A new flow is recommended (but can also be added to an existing one).
+In Node-RED we add the content of the file [Testflow-Daikin_node-red.json](Testflow-Daikin_node-red.json) via Import Nodes.
+A new flow is recommended, but can also be added to an existing one.
 The IP address of the Daikin device belongs to the "Global set: DaikinDeviceIP".
 ![Screenshot_flow](/docs/node-red/screenshot_flow.jpg?raw=true "screenshot of the flow")